 Otters are sensitive and shy creatures, and the aim is to teach you how to make an approach, how to predict where the best photographic opportunities are and to do so without disturbing the otters.
 Equally as important is knowing when not to proceed, for example if we find a mother with cubs our approach will be far slower, that is if Pete or Andy decide its diligent to do so.
 The otters' welfare will always be the primary concern of the group.

 White-Tailed Eagles - Otters

-Today we will take our second trip to photograph the magnificent sea eagles, after your ‘training’ on the previous trip you will be ready and prepared for the sheer speed and agility of the eagles.
+Today sees the second private charter to photograph the magnificent sea eagles, after your training on the previous trip you will be ready and prepared for the sheer speed and agility of the eagles.

 Day 6 - Friday